Corporate Governance - Guidelines

 The Compensation Committee will review compensation for Hanesbrands directors, including compensation for the Chairman of the Board (if the Chairman is not an employee or officer of Hanesbrands) and Lead Director, annually.
 Supporting materials comparing Hanesbrands director compensation with that of other corporations of comparable size and operating in similar industries will be reviewed and discussed.
 The Compensation Committee will recommend any changes in director compensation to the full Board for its consideration and approval.2.
 Stock Ownership

 As part of a director’s total compensation and to more closely link compensation with corporate performance, the Board believes that a meaningful portion of a director’s compensation should be provided in the form of Hanesbrands stock.
-The Governance and Nominating Committee shall adopt and periodically review a policy with respect to minimum share ownership requirements for directors.1.
+The Compensation Committee shall adopt and periodically review a policy with respect to minimum share ownership requirements for directors and monitor director compliance with such policy.1.
 Size of the Board

-The Governance and Nominating Committee shall periodically assess the appropriate size of the Board and make any recommendations for changing the number of directors serving on the Board.2.
+The Governance and Nominating Committee shall periodically assess the appropriate size of the Board and make any recommendations to the Board for changing the number of directors serving on the Board.2.
 Board Independence

-No director will qualify as an independent director of Hanesbrands unless the Board has affirmatively determined that the director meets the standards for being an independent director established from time to time by the New York Stock Exchange (“NYSE”), the U.S. Securities and Exchange Commission (“SEC”) and any other applicable governmental and regulatory bodies.
+No director will qualify as an independent director of Hanesbrands unless the Board has affirmatively determined, without the participation of such director in the vote, that the director meets the standards for being an independent director established from time to time by the New York Stock Exchange (“NYSE”), the U.S. Securities and Exchange Commission (“SEC”) and any other applicable governmental and regulatory bodies.
 To be considered independent under the rules of the NYSE, the Board must affirmatively determine that a director has no material relationship with Hanesbrands (either directly or as a partner, stockholder or officer of an organization that has a relationship with Hanesbrands).
 In addition, the rules of the NYSE have specific independence tests that a director must meet to be independent.
 To assist in determining each director’s independence in accordance with the NYSE’s rules, the Board has established guidelines, which provide that a Hanesbrands director will be presumed to be independent unless:

 For purposes of these guidelines, an “immediate family member” includes a person’s spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person’s home, and references to “Hanesbrands” include all subsidiaries and divisions that are consolidated with Hanesbrands Inc.

-The Board annually will review all commercial and charitable relationships between its directors and Hanesbrands to determine whether the directors meet these categorical independence tests.
-If a director has a relationship with Hanesbrands that is not covered by these independence guidelines, those Hanesbrands directors who satisfy such guidelines will consider the relevant circumstances and make an affirmative determination regarding whether such relationship is material or immaterial, and whether the director would therefore be considered independent under the NYSE’s rules.
+The Board will annually review all commercial and charitable relationships between its directors and Hanesbrands to determine whether the directors meet these categorical independence tests.
+If a director has a relationship with Hanesbrands that is not covered by these independence guidelines, the other independent Hanesbrands directors will consider the relevant circumstances and make an affirmative determination regarding whether such relationship is material or immaterial, and whether the director would therefore be considered independent under the NYSE’s rules.

 Hanesbrands will disclose in its proxy statement (a) the basis for any Board determination that a relationship was immaterial despite the fact that it did not meet the categorical independence tests set forth above, and (b) any charitable contributions made by Hanesbrands to any charitable organization in which a Hanesbrands director serves as an executive officer if, within the preceding three years, contributions in any single fiscal year exceeded the greater of $1 million, or two percent (2%) of such charitable organization’s consolidated gross revenues.4.
 Duties of Chairman of the Board/Lead Director

-The Chairman of the Board will chair all meetings of the Board and all meetings of the non-management and/or independent directors in executive session and also will have the following authority and responsibilities:
+The Chairman of the Board will chair all meetings of the Board and also will have the following authority and responsibilities: